-Morgan Stanley says Joseph “Chip” Skowron, the former hedge fund manager serving a five-year prison term for insider trading, should forfeit more than $31 million in compensation for failing to fulfill his duties.
+Ex-Morgan Stanley fund manager Joseph “Chip” Skowron, who’s serving a five-year prison term for insider trading, must pay back $31 million in compensation for failing to fulfill his duties to the bank, a judge ruled.

 Ex-Qwest Communications International Inc. chief Joseph Nacchio shouldn’t be allowed an income tax deduction for the $44.6 million he forfeited after his conviction for insider trading because it would undercut his punishment, a government lawyer said.